Safest Teeth Whiteners

 In this article

-Tooth resorption is when the immune system breaks down a tooth, essentially eating away at it.
-This causes it to be non-restorable, indicating extraction.
+Tooth resorption occurs when the immune system breaks down a tooth, essentially eating away at it.
+This makes the tooth non-restorable and in need of an extraction.

 Other causes of tooth resorption include the following: